brittmmendez/BigC-Frontend-Template/README.md

 - registration_spec.js

 ## Using CSS
 This app currently uses [Bulma](https://bulma.io/documentation/).
 There are no custom CSS files being used at the moment.
 However, you can create your own, continue to use Bulma, or use a differen styling option of your choice.
+To use a different styling option, remove classNames in components and Bulma stylesheet link in index.html.

 ## Contribute
 This template is a starting point that has a lot of room for growth as we learn more about BigCommerce and what it can do.
 Feel free to create a pull request or create an issue if you find a bug or have an idea on how to improve the template.